devrimtech/blog.devrim.tech/source/_posts/How-to-escape-tutorial-hell.md

 ### Why is Tutorial Hell such a problem

 Many people think of themselves as greater than they actually are at tasks like programming, also called the (dunning-kruger effect)[https://i.pinimg.com/originals/93/ab/bd/93abbdf907cd6e49ae4f5e10437a629a.jpg].
 Because of this whenever they let go of a tutorial they feel hopeless and stupid.
 They view the time it would take them to complete a simple project as comparable to forever.
-They also end doubting themselves of their own ability
+They also end up doubting themselves of their own ability.
+Also according to Ray Gardener from Quora, "Because a lot of beginners are hoping to make money, but valuable software is far more difficult to develop than it used to be.
+So with each failure to get a job or develop something useful, novices try more learning.".
+Learning is something that everyone feels like they cannot fail at.
+They can feel the success from actually making something, even if they themselves never made it.
+Also, from experience, starting projects that seem like great ideas, are only good until I get burned out or work on it for too long.
+Because of this inability to work on projects for a long time means that I must resort to thinking I am doing some worthwhile so I become a better programmer.
+I resort to tutorials for this.

+### Closing Thoughts

+Please remember that everyone has gone through some sort of tutorial hell.
+It is a very common problem in a competitive market.
+Being able to understand tutorial hell in its entirety is something that every developer should know because it causes them to understand the problems that face them a lot better.
+Just remember to enjoy yourself while programming and keep practicing your skills.

 ------
 Sources: